jimbaker/tagstr/docs/pep.rst

     bytesprefix: "b" | "B" | "br" | "Br" | "bR" | "BR" | "rb" | "rB" | "Rb" | "RB"

-Tags must immediately precede the quote mark
+Tags Must Immediately Precede the Quote Mark
 --------------------------------------------

 As with other string literal prefixes, no whitespace can be between the tag and the